CGC Vision, Mission, and Accreditation

 Processing applications for graduation.

 A part of The Citadel Graduate College, the Evening Undergraduate Studies (EUGS) program is designed to address the needs of non-traditional students who wish to complete a Citadel degree in the evening.
 The EUGS population is not a part of the South Carolina Corps of Cadets, do not wear uniforms, and have slightly different degree completion requirements than cadets.

 The mission of EUGS is to:

-There are four academic majors within the EUGS: Business Administration, Civil Engineering, Criminal Justice, and Electrical Engineering.
+There are six academic majors within the EUGS: Business Administration, Criminal Justice, Civil Engineering, Political Science, Mechanical Engineering, and Electrical Engineering.

 The Citadel is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, an institutional accrediting body recognized by the Council on Postsecondary Education.
 The Commission on Colleges of the Southern Association of Colleges and Schools accredits The Citadel to award Bachelor’s, Master’s, and Specialist degrees.

 Programs for the preparation of secondary education teachers at the bachelor’s and master’s levels, for the preparation of guidance counselors at the master’s and specialist degree levels, and for the preparation of school superintendents at the specialist degree level are accredited by the National Council on Accreditation of Teacher Education (NCATE), a specialized accrediting body recognized by the